 Will I have loose or hanging skin after VASER Lipo?

 The skin is amazingly resilient.
 Most VASER Lipo procedures do not extract large enough volumes of fat and other tissue to cause sagging or laxity.
 In fact, ultrasound-assisted liposuction, such as VASER Lipo, has actually been shown to increase skin tightening following the procedure, resulting in a smooth, firm contour.

 What parts of the body are best for VASER Lipo?

 Different parts of the body are better suited for different forms of body contouring.
-Dr. Romanelli and Dr. Pincus often recommend VASER Lipo for smaller, more targeted areas of the body, such as the upper arms, knees, and neck.
+Dr. Romanelli, Dr. Pincus, and Dr. Layliev often recommend VASER Lipo for smaller, more targeted areas of the body, such as the upper arms, knees, and neck.
 VASER Lipo offers more control and is less likely to affect surrounding tissues, making it uniquely compatible with smaller liposuction procedures.
 However, VASER Lipo is also effective on larger areas of the body, too.
 During your consultation, your surgeon will help you decide which body contouring option will best address your needs.

 Will VASER Lipo help get rid of stretch marks?

 Unfortunately, neither VASER Lipo nor traditional liposuction can resolve stretch marks.
 These troublesome irregularities are actually scars that are caused when the skin is torn by rapid growth or hormones.
 Once stretch marks appear, they cannot be completely removed unless excess skin is surgically removed, as it is during a tummy tuck, for example.

 If you're concerned by stretch marks in addition to excess fat, a surgical lift may be a better fit.
 Dr. Romanelli, Dr. Pincus, and Dr. Layliev help each of their patients develop a workable plan to create their desired results.